-A concept I would love to see in my own hometown, away from the big corporate coffee chains that have a presence in so many towns and cities.
+A concept I would love to see in my own hometown of Milton Keynes, away from the big corporate coffee chains that have a presence in so many towns and cities.

-The unique concepts we experienced shopping do not end with the retailers.
+The unique concepts we experienced shopping in Eindhoven do not end with the shopping retailers.
 The restaurants are all about collectively bringing together the world of food and design, as I soon discovered.

 I didn’t see any dessert specialities similar to the Bossche Bol from Den Bosch, but I did discover even the desserts in Eindhoven have their own creative element!
 The proof is in the pudding at Intelligentia ICE, an ice cream store that uses a variety of vegetables, fruit and herbs to create their unique flavours.
 I surprisingly loved their Cream Cuban Cigar flavour ice cream!